konraddroeske/zero2prod/docs/user-stories.md

 As a... blog author
 I want to... email all my subscribers,
 So that...
 I can notify them when new content is published.

+### Story #2 - Revisited

+As a... blog author
+I want to... email all my *confirmed* subscribers,
+So that...
+I can notify them when new content is published.